tulir/fifteen/docs/USAGE.md

 # Usage
-Run with `./fifteen <flags>` after building as specified in previous section.
+Run with `./fifteen-bin <flags>` after building as specified README.
-See `./fifteen --help` for a list of flags.
+See `./fifteen-bin --help` for a list of flags or see below for in-depth explanations of each flag.

+If using windows, it is recommended to use a unix-like terminal, such as Cygwin, Windows Subsystem for Linux or Git Bash.

 ## Puzzle size
 Puzzle size can be set with `-w <size>`.
 Size must be between 3 and 15 (inclusive).